 Not just one, but three students from Sinarmas World Academy (SWA) being chosen to be awarded the International Baccalaureate’s (IB) Middle Years Programme (MYP) Student Innovator Award!
 Only a handful of 33 students were selected from across IB schools in 13 countries and the winners are eligible to receive grant funds of more than $145,000 combined.
-Four Indonesian students won the award, and three of them are SWA students: Rania, Chris and Leon.
+Three SWA students won the award: Rania, Chris and Leon.
 Their projects were selected after a competitive two-stage application and review process and are required to exercise advocacy for authenticity, social impact, and personal connection towards the initiative.
 Each winner is entitled for a funding of up to $10,000 to support project financial needs and ensure project success.

 "Winning this award is a national pride.
 We are proud of Rania, Chris and Leon, for their hard work and commitment in doing these projects and for winning the award.
 Their projects not only demonstrate intelligence and knowledge but also character and values in the initiative to solve real world problems.
 These projects show empathy and a strong desire to have a positive impact on the world around them.
 As a school, we are responsible to not only enrich knowledge, but equally important to foster positive character through a solid learning environment." said Deddy Djaja Ria as General Manager of the SWA.